Gaiden92/P13OC/doc/index.rst

 .. image:: img/logo.png
    :align: center
    :width: 400px
+   :margin: 20px auto

 Orange County Lettings is a fictional learning web application.

-This is a Django application for managing real estate rentals.
+This is a **Django** application for managing real estate rentals.

 This application is the last project of the OpenClassRooms Python Developer Designer course.